So you’ve decided that you want to learn Japanese. Brilliant! You may have just changed your life forever!

 Maybe you live too far from anywhere that offers language lessons, or it might be that learning online is generally cheaper than traipsing to a school.
 And, well… there’s just something beautiful about studying in your pajamas, don’t you think?

-This way, there’s no competition, no pressure and it leaves room to have fun with learning the language and finding out about Japanese culture.
+By learning with these online resources, there’s no competition, no pressure and it leaves room to have fun with learning the language and finding out about Japanese culture.

 Suited for: All levels, and those studying for the JLPT.